whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 **Edge effects** will not be accounted for in the analysis.

 This analysis does create **spatial subgroups** based on **spatial clustering**.
-The purpose of this grouping is to control for **spatial heterogeneity** between regions (defined as states) and different case rate intensity during the pandemic.
+The purpose of this grouping is to control for **spatial heterogeneity** between regions (defined as states) and spatial correlation within regions.
 There are criteria for two different types of spatial clustering; we address these in the attribute variable transformation section.

 This analysis does not measure or account for any **first order spatial effects**, **second order spatial effects**, or **spatial anisotropies**.